-The Ripperdan Water System provides residential water service to 16 improved units and 1 contract unit.
-There is one fire hydrant which is located at the well site.
-The Ripperdan Sewer System provides sewer service for 16 improved units.
-The funding for the water and sewer operations is derived from charges for water and sewer services.
-The water and sewer rates were last set on January 13, 2009 by Resolution No. 2009-014 and are based on a flat rate structure with an annual Consumer Price Index adjustment.
-In addition, the District receives property taxes to cover the District's expenses.
+The District was formed on September 11, 1984 by Resolution No. 84-408 and is approximately 311 acres in size.
+The funding for the water system operations is derived from charges for water services.
+The water rates were last set by Resolution No. 2014-047 on April 1, 2014 and included an annual Consumer Price Index adjustment.
+In addition to the charges for water services, the District receives property taxes to cover operating expenses of the District.